a10n2/eslint-config/README.md

-# eslint-config
-personal eslint config
+This is personal eslint config repository.